 I was then offered a position in Rwanda, where I supported the Genocide Archive of Rwanda, Kigali Genocide Memorial, Aegis Trust, in documentation and preservation.
 In Rwanda I discovered incredible stories of resilience, honest stories about the atrocities that occurred during the 1994 genocide, and how traditional justice mechanisms are still trying to bring the country back together.
-Therefore, my research focuses on memorial sites, spaces, and processes in Rwanda, looking at symbolic meaning and how they do or do not lead to diverse senses of justice.
-Through the interviews and conversations I conduct, a common theme arises: feeling a sense of justice is a personal thing, it is different for each Rwandan.
-However, researchers must find cross-cutting themes which can translate the perspectives of individuals and communities to government and decision-makers after understanding what they need in order to feel that justice has been achieved.
+Therefore, my research focuses on memorial sites, spaces, and processes after genocide, exploring meaning-making via remembrance practices.
+Through the interviews and conversations I conduct, a common theme arises: feeling a sense of justice is highly personal.
+I’ve been fortunate to researcher and identify cross-cutting themes which can translate the perspectives and needs of individuals and communities to government and decision-makers.